NerdyNeesah/Team-Crick/README.md

 # Team-Crick
+HackBio internship program is a 5-weeks virtual research internship that is practiced oriented and aimed at equipping scientists from different spheres of life with advanced bioinformatics and computational biology skills.
+The 5-weeks virtual internship program isn't just limited to research and computational biology, but individuals also get to participate in social activities and network with like-minds round the globe.
+## Who we are
-The team is named after the scientist Francis Crick known to have discovered the double helix structure of DNA
+The team is named after a british molecular biologist Francis Crick known to have discovered the double helix structure of DNA.

-It consists of 19 amazing contributors; Ishaq-Balogun Anisa, Adegite Adejuwon, Ahmadu Maryam Abdulazeez, Samuel Adesanwo, Adesina Adetunji, Aduragbemi, Akinboye Clementiah, Atanda Yinka, Odunayo Balogun, Somoshri Banerji, Harsh Sisodiya, Ikechukwu Okoye, John Oluwafemi, Rahul Kambale, Padmini, Sanniya Middha, Rahman Nurudeen, Rachna, Shreya SK.

-All contributors are currently undergoing a five-weeks virtual reaserch internship with HackBio aimed at equipping scientists from different spheres of life with advanced bioinformatics and computational skills
+The team consists of 19 amazing people from different spheres of life who are currently undergoing a reaserch internship with HackBio aimed at equipping scientists from different spheres of life with advanced bioinformatics and computational skills

 We can't wait to showcase our big project

-# Watch out this space...
+## Watch out this space...